-A great way to discover an area is to walk in the footsteps of people who left their mark and it’s easy to build a picture of the lives they lived and the legacy they left through the places they lived or worked, the old pubs they frequented, and all the other reminders that remain to this day.
+A great way to discover an area is to walk in the footsteps of people who left their mark and build a picture of the lives they lived and the legacy they left through the places they lived or worked, the old pubs they frequented, and all the other reminders that remain to this day.

 These are people whose stories are weaved into the fabric of the place and still remembered through street names and blue plaques, festivals and events, statues and memorials, parks and churchyards.